Tourist Trapped: Production and broadcasting

-"Tourist Trapped" was written by series creator Alex Hirsch and directed by John Aoshima.
+"Tourist Trapped" was written by series creator Alex Hirsch and was directed by John Aoshima.
 The episode premiered on Disney Channel in the United States on June 15, 2012, serving as a special preview of the series.
 Its premiere immediately followed the premiere of the Disney Channel Original Movie Let It Shine.
 The episode's premiere was seen by close to 3.4 million viewers.
 It got 267,000 viewers when it premiered in the UK and Ireland on July 20, 2012.

 Reception

 Alasdair Wilkins of The A.V.
 Club gave "Tourist Trapped" a B+ rating, praising its "mature" feel in comparison to other animated series for children (bringing inspiration from The Simpsons, The X-Files, and Twin Peaks), the show's art style, along with the use of its paranormal themes for comedy: specifically citing a scene where Mabel is seen hoping that her "zombie" boyfriend Norman was a vampire (playing off the popularity of the Twilight series), followed by the "wonderfully absurd" reveal that Norman was actually a group of gnomes.
 However, the remainder of the episode was criticised for being too reliant on "random" humour.
 Wilkins also praised Kristen Schaal for her performance as Mabel; stating that the character had "the same gleeful lack of restraint and propensity for violence (at least when it comes to punching gnomes) that Schaal brings to Louise Belcher, with the crucial difference being that she’s not a complete sociopath."
 Wilkins felt that Mabel was "a goofy, happy-go-lucky preteen" with a level of enthusiasm that helped support many of the gags surrounding her in the episode and that she acted within the mindset of an actual 12-year-old in her dialogue as well.
 Jason Ritter's performance as Dipper was also praised for giving the character a panicked and suspicious view on the world around him, but it was noted that his voice sounded too old to be a 12-year-old.

 "Tourist Trapped" received two nominations for the 40th Annie Awards, including Ian Worrel for Best Production Design in a Television/Broadcast Production, and Kristen Schaal for Best Voice Acting in an Animated Television/Broadcast Production which she won.